Camier/crushed/README.md

 The script creates aliases like `~/.local/share/crush/models/vllm/llama3-8b` (override with `CRUSH_LOCAL_MODELS`) so you can point vLLM at the cached snapshot directly.
-On Windows, use the absolute paths printed by the script when updating the command below.
 Need more space?
 Point `CRUSH_LOCAL_MODELS` to a fast volume (e.g. `export CRUSH_LOCAL_MODELS=/run/media/miko/AYA/ai-models`) and add it to your shell profile so it persists across reboots.